 State of Minnesota County of: Beltrami J

-State of Minnesota County of: Beltrami Judicial District: Ninth Judicial District District Court Court File Number: 04-JV-22-2385 Case Type: CHIPS - Permanency In the Matter of the Welfare of the Child(ren) of: Brandi Lee Brown and James Charles Ryan Jr., Parents Summons and Notice Transfer of Permanent Legal and Physical Custody Matter (CHP-117) NOTICE TO: James Charles Ryan, Jr. and Brandi Lee Brown, Above-named parent(s) or legal custodian(s).
-1. A Petition to Transfer Permanent Legal and Physical Custody has been filed in the Juvenile Court.
-This petition asks the court to permanently transfer the parent/guardian’s legal and physical custodial rights to a relative.
-2. This is your notice that this Transfer of Permanent Legal and Physical Custody case is scheduled for a remote hearing before the Juvenile Court located at 600 Minnesota Ave.
-NW, Suite 108 Bemidji MN 56601-3037, on December 20, 2022 at 840 or as soon after as the case can be heard.
+State of Minnesota County of: Beltrami Judicial District: Ninth Judicial District District Court Court File Number: 04‐JV‐22‐3253 Case Type: CHIPS In the Matter of the Welfare of the Child(ren) of: Ida Elizabeth Beaulieu and Isaiah Frederick Johnson, Parents Summons and Notice Child in Need of Protection or Services Matter (CHP‐114) NOTICE TO: Ida Elizabeth Beaulieau, Above‐named parent(s) or legal custodian(s).
+1. A Child in Need of Protection or Services Petition has been filed in the Juvenile Court alleging that the child(ren) of the above‐named parent(s) or legal custodian(s) is/are in need of protection or services.
+2. This is your notice that this Child in Need of Protection or Services case is scheduled for a remote hearing before the Juvenile Court located at 600 Minnesota Ave.
+NW, Suite 108 Bemidji MN 56601‐3037, on January 17, 2023 at 9:10 am or as soon after as the case can be heard.
 Please contact court administration to get the remote hearing information.
 3. YOU ARE ORDERED to appear before the Juvenile Court at the scheduled time and date.
 4. You have a right to be represented by counsel.
-5. If you fail to appear at the hearing, the Court may still conduct the hearing and grant appropriate relief, including permanently transferring the legal and physical custodial rights of the above-named parent(s) or legal custodian(s) or permanent out-of-home placement of the child(ren).
-Dated November 7, 2022 BY: Beltrami County Court Administration 600 Minnesota Ave.
-NW, Suite 108 Bemidji MN 56601-3037 218-333-4120 (Nov.
-12, 19 & 26, 2022) 120662
+5. If you fail to appear at the hearing, the Court may still conduct the hearing and grant appropriate relief, including taking permanent custody of the child(ren) named in the Petition.
+BY: Samantha Braaten Dated December 22, 2022 Beltrami County Court Administration 600 Minnesota Ave.
+NW, Suite 108 Bemidji MN 56601‐3037 218‐333‐4120 (Dec.
+28, 2022) 137989